Five Brilliant Ways to Upgrade Your Champagne for New Year's Eve

 Some people say that how you spend New Year's Eve sets the tone for the rest of the year.
 Although we're not the superstitious type, if that means the upcoming year will be full of Champagne, we're all for it!
-And while a glass of bubbly on its own is all well and good, we also love giving guests the option of customizing it with a little something special.
-Here, five inspired ideas that are sure to impress and couldn't be easier to put together.
+And while a glass of bubbly on its own is all well and good, we also love the idea of the customizing your holiday sip with a little something special.
+Here, find five inspired ideas that are sure to impress and couldn't be easier to put together.

-Here's a charming way to spiff up your sparkly: Swap a Champagne cocktail's usual brown Angostura-bitters-infused sugar cubes for ones soaked in a vivid flavored liqueur.
-Color sugar cubes with a few drops, set them out with bubbly, and let guests choose a shade.
-From left to right: Peychaud's bitters, creme de violette, Suze, and Giffard pamplemousse.
+Here's a charming way to spiff up your bubbly: Swap a Champagne cocktail's usual brown Angostura-bitters-infused sugar cubes for ones soaked in a vividly flavored liqueur.
+Color sugar cubes with a few drops and then set them out with bubbly, and let guests choose a shade.
+From left to right: Peychaud's bitters, creme de Violette, Suze, and Giffard Pamplemousse.

 Another easy way to reinvent the classic Champagne cocktail?
-Keep the Angostura bitters and switch out the sugar cube for a piece of candied ginger -- you can even make your own!
-It gives the drink a subtle spicy-sweet flavor and makes a great treat once you've taken that last sip.
+Keep the Angostura bitters and switch out the sugar cube for a piece of candied ginger—you can even make your own!
+It gives the Champagne Fizz recipe a subtle spicy-sweet flavor and makes a great treat once you've taken that last sip.

-The delicate citrus does double duty here -- it's teamed with sugar to rim the flute, and a kumquat slice is dropped into the rosé Champagne (choose a dry, floral variety).
+The delicate citrus does double duty in this Capricorn recipe—it's teamed with sugar to rim the flute, and a kumquat slice is dropped into the rosé Champagne (choose a dry, floral variety).
 Need a festive name for this concoction?
 Make it an astrological aperitif by dubbing it the Capricorn.